 Smile, and breathe deeply as you point toward the light of the solstice, stabilizing any fluctuating emotions for up to 10 deep cycles of breath.

-This variation on a basic low lunge offers your heart’s intentions to the universe.
+This variation on a basic low lunge offers your heart’s intentions to the universe in your Cancer season yoga practice.

 From Downward Dog, inhale to step your right foot forward in between your hands and lower your back knee down.
 Stabilize your right knee by stacking it directly over the ankle.
 Bring your palms to your chest and activate your heart chakra with Padma mudra.
 Touch the outer edges of both pinky fingers and thumbs together, and keep the heels of the palms pressed.
 Blossom your hands open and extend through the tips of all 10 fingers.
 Take a deep breath in, and then set your intentions by voicing your heart’s deepest desires.